softchris/golang-book/01-basics/02-variables/README.md

     Note how each variable is on a new row.

 - **Define and assign a value**.
 Within functions, you can use the `:=` operator, it declares and assigns at the same time.
-Below code shows the creation of the `firstName` variable.
+The below code shows the creation of the `firstName` variable.
 The data type is inferred to be a string:

    ```go
    firstName := "Chris"